richa1711/Machine-Learning-Behind-the-Curtains/README.md

 ## 📌 Assignment 3:
 In this assignment, you will build your first neural network, which will have a hidden layer.
 You will see a big difference between this model and another model implmented using logistic regression.

-At last we comared the accuracy of both the models and pointed relevant conclusions regarding drawbacks of logistic regression over Artificial Neural Network built from the scratch.
+At last we compared the accuracy of both the models and pointed relevant conclusions regarding drawbacks of logistic regression over Artificial Neural Network built from the scratch.

 we learn how to: